High-Yield Savings Account Comparison

 Executive Summary

-GO2bank offers a High Yield Savings account with an APY of 4.50% on balances up to $5,000, requiring a GO2bank checking account for access.
-In contrast, SoFi Bank's SoFi Savings account features a slightly lower APY of 4.00%, which includes a temporary 0.70% boost for 6 months, and does not require direct deposit but has a $10 monthly subscription fee as an alternative.
-SoFi's account provides better returns for larger deposits, making it a competitive option for savers.
-Both accounts are online-only and have no minimum deposit or balance requirements.
+GO2bank offers a High Yield Savings account with a competitive APY of 4.50%, applicable on balances up to $5,000, and requires a GO2bank checking account to open.
+In contrast, SoFi Bank's SoFi Savings account provides an APY of 4.00%, which includes a temporary boost for six months, but also requires a checking account.
+Although SoFi's rates are slightly lower, it offers a subscription alternative to avoid fees.
+Both accounts are online-only, with no minimum deposit and no maintenance fees if conditions are met.

 The analysis is based on current Banksparency database records